WengLynn/shorten/README.md

   lev, how many sites different to each other will be remain.

-  hm, how many difference sites will be treated as a difference.
+  hm, how many difference sites will be treated as a difference. (default 0 as more than one difference.)

   Start, the start site on refference.